nomis/candle-dribbler/README.rst

 * The **Secondary Light** is on
 * The **Tertiary Light** is on

+The reason for having so many light endpoints is that it provides the unmodified state of the physical switch when implementing automation on the virtual switches.
+If a timer is used to turn on/off the light using the secondary or tertiary endpoints, it will remain separate from any use of the primary switch instead of being unaware that the light should now stay on.

-Whenever the **Primary Light** is turned off (*and* the **Enable Switch** is on) the **Secondary Light** will also be turned off.
-This can be used to implement "turn on now, but cancel when the light when switched off" behaviour locally without relying on remote communication (after turning on the light).
-Useful for preempting motion sensors or automatically turning the light on for a period of time but then having the light turn off normally *without* having a conflict between the physical and virtual switch states.
+Whenever the **Primary Light** is turned off the **Secondary Light** will also be turned off.
+This can be used to implement "turn on now, but cancel when the light is switched off" behaviour locally without relying on remote communication (after turning on the light).
+Useful for preempting motion sensors or automatically turning the light on for a period of time but then having the light turn off normally *without* having a conflict between tracking the physical and virtual switch states.

-The **Enable Switch** can be used to prevent the **Primary Light** from having an effect.
+The **Enable Switch** can be used to prevent the **Primary Light** from activating the relay, e.g. to ignore motion sensor activations when changing bulbs.

 All of the **Light** endpoints can be modified remotely, with the **Switch Status** being a read-only representation of the current switch state (which is